 It is important to distinguish between income and capital.
 If you can afford to, it may be best to draw a minimal salary or dividend and leave the rest in the company to take advantage of favourable tax reliefs when and if you sell.
 Either we or your accountant can help you plan the best method for you.

-Find out more about Directors' duties here, or to discuss your business sale or purchase with a member of the team, contact us:
+To discuss your business sale or purchase with a member of the team, contact us:

 Steven Grant on 023 8071 7445 or email firstname.lastname@example.org.